Bruno Duarte: Lviv

-Vitória Guimarães
+Vitória de Guimarães

 On 15 August 2019, Bruno Duarte signed a four-year deal with the option of a fifth at Vitória S.C. in the Portuguese Primeira Liga.
 The transfer fee was €600,000 for 75% of his economic rights.
 He made his debut a week later, starting in a goalless draw away to FCSB in the UEFA Europa League play-offs.
 On 22 September, he scored his first goal in a 3–1 win at C.D.
 Tondela, and also netted in both Europa group games against Arsenal, including a late equaliser on 6 November at the Estádio D. Afonso Henriques.

 In 2020–21, Bruno Duarte was more often a substitute behind Colombian Óscar Estupiñán, while new manager Pepa experimented with them in tandem the following season.
 In the Taça da Liga, he scored in three games as Vitória reached the semi-finals at the expense of S.L.
 Benfica; this included a late equaliser at home to that team on 27 October.